top of page

 -

 How do I know which level is for me?Beginners (Level 1) is the best place to start, unless you’ve learnt Zouk before (then check our class descriptions to decide).
-It’s a good idea to chat to the teachers about your experience, and we sometimes suggest you try a level below what you may think, as each school differs slightly.
+It’s a good idea to chat to the teachers about your experience, and we sometimes suggest you try a level below (or above) what you may think, as each school differs slightly.
 After the class chat to your teacher if you feel you want to move to a different level.
 Even if you’ve done other dance styles before, it is still important to learn from the beginning so you don’t miss out on important components.
-Even advanced dancers should attend Level 1.
-You will find that with your past experience you can learn more quickly, but remember, it’s not salsa dancing with a different beat!
-It’s important to try to learn the style and feel of a new dance, rather than just steps.
+You will find that with your past experience you can learn more quickly, but remember, Zouk is not salsa dancing with a different beat!
+It’s important to try to learn the unique style and feel of a new dance, rather than just steps.

 -